kingsleyh/elm-reload/README.md

 A simple build tool and very basic webpack replacement

 Currently it only works and is tested on OSX.
-It will probably work find on linux bases systems but has not been tested.
+It will probably work fine on linux based systems but has not been tested.
 It's not going to work on Windows platforms - if you want it to work on Windows platforms - raise an issue and I will make it so.